BEFORE AND AFTER

 Upper West Side Brownstone

-Kara's project was about correcting a 1970s renovation that left mismatched door heights, an overbuilt mantel and cramped kitchen.
+Kara's project was all about correcting a 1970s renovation that left mismatched door heights, an overbuilt mantel and cramped kitchen.
 The height difference between the two doorways was corrected by simply adding a decorative transom to visually level them out.
 Replacing the old mantel, a smooth slate surround is a calm foil for the visually busy brick wall.

 The kitchen had been relegated to a tiny, low ceilinged alcove.
 By moving the kitchen into the main space, it opened the opportunity for a laundry room, a luxury not previously imagined.
-Raising that ceiling to full height made space for added storage and an old-fashioned pulley clothes drying rack.
+Raising that ceiling to full height made space for added storage and an old-fashioned clothes drying rack.

 Scroll down for the transformation.